 Cupboard Space and Using The Space Wisely

-Planning your cupboards is one of the most fun jobs when considering the layout of your new kitchen space.
+Planning your cupboards is one of the most fun jobs when considering the layout of your new custom kitchen space.
 Especially when you don’t have a lot of space.
 There are lots of brilliant space saving ideas such as carousels for corner unit niches, and pull out tall thin larder racks.

 I am particularly loving my large drawers for baking utensils pans and crockery.
 A mixture of cupboards and drawers has really worked for me.